biggproject/Harmonizer/ontop/README.md

 ***OBJECTIVE***

-The objective of this application is to demonstrate the ONTOP library which allows you to implement the transition from a relational data model to a graph data model.
+The objective of this application is to demonstrate the usage of the ONTOP library which allows you to implement the transition from a relational data model to a chart data model.
 Ontop is an open source OBDA( ONTOLOGY BASED DATA ACCESS) framework supports all of the main W3C recommandations: OWL, R2RML, SPARQL, SWRL etc... on the one hand, on the other hand it supports  the major of relational database that  implements SQL 99 like MYSQL, PROSTRESQL, ORACLE, MS SQL SERVER etc...